Jordan Poole NBA Preview vs. the 76ers

-Jordan Poole and his Washington Wizards teammates hit the court versus the Philadelphia 76ers on Wednesday at 7:00 PM ET.
+Jordan Poole plus his Washington Wizards teammates hit the court versus the Philadelphia 76ers at 7:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's break down Poole's prop bets, and some stats and trends to help you select good wagers.
+With prop bets available for Poole, let's examine some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.